JamesCoddington/Guardian/README.md

 Running Guardian requires that Python 3 is installed on your machine and in your system `PATH`.

-Your Python installation may expose either a `python` or `python3` command.
+Your Python installation may expose either a `python` or `python3` (`pip` or `pip3`) command.
 For simplicity, this guide will use `python`, but you should use the command that works with your machine.

 To verify that your machine is ready to run Guardian, launch Terminal and run `python --version`.
 Ensure Python reports a version >= 3.